ONSdigital/blaise-cli/README.md

 Set the Blaise connection details and the database string in the `app.config` file within the `Blaise.Cli` project.

-Help can be accessed with the following comamnd:
+Help can be accessed with the following command:

 ```
 blaise.cli --help